École Polytechnique Fédérale de Lausanne

-The École Polytechnique Fédérale de Lausanne (/fr/; abbreviated EPFL; Federal Polytechnic School of Lausanne) is a public research university in Lausanne, Switzerland, founded in 1969 with the mission to "train talented engineers in Switzerland".
+EPFL (official name, initialism for École Polytechnique Fédérale de Lausanne) is a public research university in Lausanne, Switzerland.
+Founded in 1969, the university primarily teaches and conducts research in science, technology, engineering, and mathematics (STEM) fields.

-Like its sister institution ETH Zurich, EPFL is part of the Swiss Federal Institutes of Technology Domain which groups several universities and research institutes under the Federal Department of Economic Affairs, Education and Research.
-As of 2024, EPFL enrolled 14,012 students from over 130 countries.
+Like its sister institution ETH Zurich, EPFL is part of the Swiss Federal Institutes of Technology Domain, a consortium of universities and research institutes under the Swiss Federal Department of Economic Affairs, Education and Research.
+As of 2025, EPFL enrolled 14,072 students from over 130 countries.

+Students, faculty, and researchers affiliated with EPFL include a Nobel Prize laureate, two Fields Medalists, two Pritzker Architecture Prize winners, and one Turing Award winner.
 EPFL has an urban campus that extends alongside Lake Geneva, and includes the EPFL Innovation Park as well as university research centers and affiliated laboratories.